juju/docs/src/en/charms-storage.md

 Several properties are used to dictate how storage is allocated:

-- 'pool': class of storage (e.g. magnetic, SSD)
+- 'pool': class of storage
 - 'size': size of each volume
 - 'count': number of volumes